MrJohnsson77/nostr-citadel/README.md

 - [ ] NIP-33: [Parameterized Replaceable Events](https://github.com/nostr-protocol/nips/blob/master/33.md)
 - [ ] NIP-42: [Authentication of clients to relays](https://github.com/nostr-protocol/nips/blob/master/42.md)

 ## Requirements
 - Computer
 - Internet
 - Courage

 ## Get Started
-Download the config.yml and the binary for your architecture from the [release](https://github.com/MrJohnsson77/nostr-citadel/releases) section.
+Download the config.yaml and the binary for your architecture from the [release](https://github.com/MrJohnsson77/nostr-citadel/releases) section.
-Add your npub and relay_url in the config.yml and drop the config and executable in a folder and run.
+Add your npub and relay_url in the config.yaml and drop the config and executable in a folder and run.

-First start will create the sqlite database and bootstrap the relay by syncing the admin notes from other relays.
+First start will create the database and bootstrap the relay by syncing the admin notes from other relays.
-Initial startup will sync last 7 days, this can be tweaked in the config file.
+Initial list of relays is downloaded from [nostr.watch](https://api.nostr.watch/v1/online).

+A specific bootstrap relay can be set in config.yaml, this relay will be added to the list of relays used during bootstrap.

-Open the relay_url in a browser to verify that the relay is running and your admin profile is there.
+Open the relay_url in a browser to verify that the relay is running.
+Add your relay in your nostr client to connect and start saving your events.

-Profiles of whitelisted users will be displayed on the dashboard, it can be disabled in config.yml by setting `dashboard: false`
+Profiles of whitelisted users will be displayed on the dashboard, it can be disabled in config.yaml by setting `dashboard: false`

-Add your relay in your nostr client to connect and go.
+If your profile doesn't show up on the dashboard, start any client and save your profile to push it to your relay.

 ### Operation
-Changing admin npub in config.yml will remove the current admin from whitelist and as admin.
+Changing admin_npub in config.yaml will replace the old admin with the new one.
-In this version a change of admin won't purge the events of the old admin, only delete the event 0 (profile)
+In this version a change of admin won't purge the events of the old admin, only delete the event with kind 0 (profile)

  *  Bind to specific port
     ```
-    ./nostr-citadel --port 1337
+    ./nostr-citadel start --port 1337 --loglevel INFO
     ```

+  * Display whitelist
+    ```
+    # List whitelisted npubs

+    ./nostr-citadel whitelist --list
+    ```

   * Add npub to whitelist
     ```
-    # Removing a npub from the whitelist will delete all events for it too.

-    ./nostr-citadel --whitelist-add npub....
+    ./nostr-citadel whitelist --add npub....
     ```

   * Remove npub from whitelist
     ```
+    # Removing a npub from the whitelist will delete all events for it too.

-    ./nostr-citadel --whitelist-rem npub....
+    ./nostr-citadel whitelist --remove npub....
     ```

+  * Create invoice for npub
+    ```
+    ./nostr-citadel invoice --create npub....
+    ```

+  * Create QR Code invoice for npub
+    ```
+    ./nostr-citadel invoice --qr npub....
+    ```

+  * Verify if invoice is paid
+    ```
+    ./nostr-citadel invoice --verify npub....
+    ```

+### Run from binary
+Download binary for your architecture from the [releases](https://github.com/MrJohnsson77/nostr-citadel/releases) section.

 ### Run from source
   ```